dnephin/PyStaticConfiguration/README.md

 PyStaticConfiguration
 =====================

-A python library for loading static configuration modeled after Java Apache Commons Configuration.
+A python library for loading configuration.
+Configuration keys are defined statically, and configuration can be reloaded at any time.
+This allows you to discover missing configuration values immediately, and reload configuration changes without needing a reference to the configuration in every object.

 This library provides the following: